Lumpy Ridge Loop

 At roughly 9.6 miles you'll reach Paul Bunyan's Boot, perhaps the most interesting rock formation of them all.
 Just past the boot is a series of small, short switchbacks that almost gives you the impression of walking down a spiral staircase.

-There are many aspens along this section of the trail as well, making this a great option for a fall hike.
+There are many aspens along this stretch of the trail, making this a great option for a fall hike.

 At roughly 10.5 miles hikers will reach the Black Canyon Trail junction, which forks off towards the right.
 To continue on towards the Lumpy Ridge Trailhead you should veer left at this junction.
 The trailhead is only a half-mile away from this point.
 This last stretch of trail travels through a narrow, boulder-strewn canyon, while passing many more aspens and ponderosa pine.